was111607/sample-gcp-nlp-flask/backend_api/README.md

 You will have to select a region.
 Choose one that is close to your location.

-## Enable APIs and create a service account
-Next, we will enable the two GCP APIs needed to run our application.
-The first is the Natural Language API.
-The second is Datastore.
+## Get Service Account Key

-You can do all of this directly in the Cloud Shell or you setup Cloud SDK on your local machine as well (see below on how to do that)
+You can do all of this directly in the Cloud Shell or if you setup Cloud SDK on your local machine as well (see below on how to do that)

-    gcloud services enable language.googleapis.com
-    gcloud services enable datastore.googleapis.com

 Get the project ID and save it into an environment variable